Skip to main content

 • Workspace page – maintain workspace details, files, preview, and synchronization.

-• Files – upload, review, download, rename, and delete workspace files.
+• Files – review, upload, download, rename, and delete workspace files.

 • Synchronization – compare and synchronize workspace files with a local directory.